FuzzyNoodle/Fuzzy-Spooder/README.md

   - Calibrate: Perform a calibration.
 Calibrated Value will be saved to EEPROM.
   - Display EEPROM: Dumps eeprom data to serial monitor for debugging.

+#### Spooder ID

+#### Spool Holders
+Spool holder weight is a user input value in grams.
+The default spool holder weight can be
+- set in the sketh using the `setCurrentSpoolHolderWeight(weight)` method, or
+- adjusted in the spooder UI.

+There are additional 5 slots of preset spool holders, each with its name and weight.
+They are defined in the `\data\config.json` file.
+These preset spool holders can be selected in the spooder UI.